 At the recent DevOps World, we announced the winners of the DevOps World 2020 awards.
 In this week's podcast, we hear from two additional winning teams.

 Chafin Bryant is a senior software engineer who runs the Enterprise Jenkins Platform team at Capital One.
 Capital One was recognized with a 2020 DevOps innovation award in the category of DevOps scalability achievement.
 This award is presented to honor organizations that have demonstrated the most outstanding and highly scalable continuous delivery in DevOps implementation across a team or an entire organization.

-The Enterprise Jenkins Platform team at Capital One provides a platform that is used by over 6,500 users to execute over 50,000 builds per day and is managing over 100 controllers (formally known as masters).
+The Enterprise Jenkins Platform team at Capital One provides a platform that is used by over 6,500 users to execute over 50,000 builds per day and is managing over 100 controllers (formally known as controllers).

 Capital One, like many enterprises, was looking for ways to keep developers focused on delivering software and not wasting precious time managing the different components of the tool chain.
 The Enterprise Jenkins Platform team became focused on this goal - managing DevOps tooling for the rest of the enterprise.
 Chafin describes the peace of mind and support his team offers to the CI/CD teams internally: